The Director's Corner

 "One has to embrace the system and then commit to making an effort to change the small and incremental things which can benefit the entire population."

-My initial motivation for establishing IBR came from my line manager, Joanna Biggadyke, and my co-workers Will, Ellie and Sadie, while I was an employee at Société Générale in London.
+My initial motivation for establishing IBR came from my line manager, Joanna Biggadike, and my co-workers Will, Ellie and Sadie, while I was an employee at Société Générale in London.
 I have them to thank for tabling the idea.
 I should also thank the person who interviewed me for my first job at Société Générale, Neary Guenin.
 Another major inspiration in my career is my mom, she works for a homelessness charity in their head office in Central London.
 Other inspirations include: Marion Chivot - Sustainability and CSR, William Boateng - Financial Services Projects, Bryan D'Souza - Entrepreneurship and Innovation.

 What are the things you are trying to change in industry through your organization?

 As you guys may know, I'm at IBR in London.
-But for the interview I thought I'd let you know that I'm also a Co- Founder at Regal Executive Search in Los Angeles who are a small firm that specialize in Tax search and selection across San Diego and California and even San Francisco to an extent.
+But for the interview I thought I'd let you know that I'm also an Adviser and Co- Founder at Regal Executive Search in Los Angeles who are a small firm that specialize in tax search and selection across San Diego and California and even San Francisco to an extent.
 Tax in the Renewables space evolves mostly around tax credits.
 On the Advisory side, Renewables are more a project or corporate finance focus than anything.
 At IB, we see our role as encouraging the next generation of chartered professionals.
 What we've noticed is there is a skills gap in this area now and we need much more of an intake from the younger generation to supplement the growth of the industry.
 Some of our recent advisory clients have included companies such as Saffrey Champness and Gleacher Shacklock, so we're trying to transition into a search firm that inspires a new generation of tax and advisory influencers.

 From your perspective as a recruitment professional, how can millennial talent be further developed regarding the integration of ESG factors in the finance sector?